tableau/webdataconnector/README.md

 Feedback Requested
 ---------------
 Please open tracking issues for any found bugs or improvement requests.
+Please also view the issues tab for all current known issues.